revectores/notes/engineering_science/computer_science/database/sql/sql_intro/sql_intro.md

 ##### # under_score or camelCase

-There's a huge divergence.
-For now we use the underscore style in both cases in practice.
+There is also a huge divergence.
+For now we use the underscore style in both the table name and the field name in practice.